micro-manager/micro-manager.github.io/_pages/Micro-Manager_File_Formats.md

 **MicroManagerMetadata** (51123 = 0xc7b3)

 Immediately after these tags are written:

--4 bytes containg the offset of the next IFD (per the TIFF specification)
+- 4 bytes containg the offset of the next IFD (per the TIFF specification)

--The pixel data
+- The pixel data

--In RGB files only, 6 bytes containing the values of the **BitsPerSample** tag Pixel values
+- In RGB files only, 6 bytes containing the values of the **BitsPerSample** tag Pixel values

--16 bytes containing the values of the **XResolution** and **YResolution** tags
+- 16 bytes containing the values of the **XResolution** and **YResolution** tags

--The value of the **MicroManagerMetadata** tag: image metadata (UTF-8 JSON)
+- The value of the **MicroManagerMetadata** tag: image metadata (UTF-8 JSON)

-## End of file

-After the last IFD, the following constructs are written:

-### Index map
+#### Index map

-A listing of all the images contained in the file and their byte offsets.
+As the files are being written, an "Index map" describing where each image is located in the file is written as well.
 This allows a specific image to be quickly accessed without having to parse the entire file and read in image metadata.
 It consists of the following:

--A 4 byte header (3453623 = 0x0034b2b7)
+- A 4 byte header (3453623 = 0x0034b2b7)

--4 bytes containing the number of entries in the index map
+- 4 bytes containing the number of entries in the index map

--20 bytes for each entry, with 4 bytes each allocated to the image’s channel index, slice index, frame index, position index, and byte offset of the image’s IFD within the file
+- 20 bytes for each entry, with 4 bytes each allocated to the image’s channel index, slice index, frame index, position index, and byte offset of the image’s IFD within the file

-If for some reason a file fails to write out its index map (i.e. the application crashes during file writing), opening this file will present a dialog asking if you would like to "fix" the data set.
-This fixing process consists of reading through all the IFDs present in the file to reconstruct the index map and then writing it to the end of the file.
+#### End of file

+After the last IFD, the following constructs are written:

-### ImageJ Metadata
+#### ImageJ Metadata

 A subset of the metadata used by the ImageJ TIFF writer [(ij.io.TiffEncoder.java)](http://imagej.nih.gov/ij/source/ij/io/TextEncoder.java),